carsoncole/tree-recycle/README.md

 # Tree Recycle

-With Tree Recycle, you can host and manage a tree recycling fundraiser website with Tree Recycle, which can do the following:
+Host and manage a Christmas tree recycling event fundraiser with Tree Recycle.
+Inspired by the needs of our Scout Troop and the complexity of taking donations and figuring out how to organize the pickup of trees over a wide area, Tree Recycle can at a minimum do the following:

-- Provide a customizable, SEO-friendly, public website;
+- Provide a public website for taking tree pickup reservations;
-- Take tree recycle pick-up reservations;
-- Organize pick-up addresses within your pre-defind Zones and Routes;
+- Organize pick-up addresses within your pre-defined Zones and Routes;
 - Take online donations utilizing Stripe;
-- Archive function to save emails for subsequent year marketing;
+- Handle the retention of reservations year-over-year to allow for contacting prior year customers to tell them about this years' event;
 - Send out email reservation confirmations, donation receipts and marketing emails.

 Our Troop uses this application and it can be viewed at [https://treerecycle.net](https://treerecycle.net).

 ## What is Required?

-Tree Recycle has been designed to be simple to use and install on [Heroku](https://heroku.com/), which has a simple UI, a straight-forward process, and is hosted on AWS, all for a reasonable price.
+Tree Recycle has been designed to be simple to use and install on [Heroku](https://heroku.com/), which has a simple UI, a straight-forward deployment process, and is hosted on AWS, all for a reasonable price.
 Once installed, the application is designed for continuous running from year-to-year, carrying over reservations and their emails for marketing to prior year recyclers.

 ## Installation